 Ohio History Connection Reimburses the Nez Perce Tribe for Purchase of Stolen Artifacts

-In 1998, the Nez Perce Tribe was invited to purchase back 21 artifacts from the Ohio Historical Society (later renamed the Ohio History Connection in 2014).
+In 1998, the Ohio Historical Society invited the Nez Perce Tribe to purchase back 21 artifacts that were taken from the community in the mid-19th century.
 The tribe successfully fundraised $608,000 and paid the historical society in full, and the objects were returned to their homelands.
 However, in late November 2021, the Ohio History Connection (OHC) reimbursed the Nez Perce Tribe the same amount, pledging to pursue a more ethical approach to Indigenous items.

 The collection has a storied history.
 In 1836, Presbyterian missionary Henry H. Spalding established a mission in the Lapwai Valley in present-day Idaho, seeking to teach and convert the local Nez Perce (Nimiipuu) tribe to Christianity.
 Within the conversion process, Spalding frequently discouraged community members from wearing traditional clothing and jewelry, collecting the items himself.
 Between 1841 and 1846, he sent multiple shipments of Nez Perce clothing and artifacts to his benefactor, Dr. Dudley Allen, in Ohio.
 According to Washington State University’s Plateau Peoples’ Web Portal, these shipments were made in exchange for supplies necessary to expand Spalding’s mission.
 The Nez Perce objects were later donated to Oberlin College as the Spalding-Allen Collection, and Oberlin loaned many of the items to the Ohio Historical Society, where they were stored without ever being displayed.